BECOME AN ALLIED SOCIETY

 WEAI Annual and International Conferences regularly include participation by Allied Societies.
 Allied Societies organize anywhere from just a few sessions to an entire conference including membership and board meetings.
-Whether your group is long-established or simply part of an emerging specialty, WEAI can help bring your members together and increase your visibility within the discipline.
+Whether your group is long-established or part of an emerging specialty, WEAI can help bring your members together and increase your visibility within the discipline.

 Why should your group consider meeting with WEAI?